therobbiedavis/Feeding-Foundation/CONTRIBUTING.md

 node add-location.js '{"name":"New Pantry","address":"123 Main St, Town, GA","county":"Coweta","type":"Food Bank","description":"Open Wed 10-2"}'
 ```

-If you maintain a custom script for linting JSON, include it in the repo and mention it here.
+If you have a custom script for linting JSON, include it in the repo and mention it here.

 ## Running the project locally